-Modules on London’s museum and gallery collections and the politics of display, inclusion and exclusion in the art world and market, and the impact of digital technologies on contemporary art.
+Modules on London’s museum and gallery collections, the politics of display, inclusion and exclusion in the art world and market, and the impact of digital technologies on contemporary art.

 Professional development gained through a choice of the Curator Academy or Creative Business Accelerator modules.